Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/defining-classes.md

    - The name should be singular, e.g., `Album` _not_ `Albums`

 ![Image of 12 pusheen styled cats](../assets/intro-to-object-oriented-proramming_defining-classes_pusheen-cats.jpg)
-*We can create a Cat class to create multiple Pusheen-styled cats to have the same body shape, whiskers, legs, and adorableness.*
+*A Cat class can be used to create multiple Pusheen-styled cats to have the same body shape, whiskers, legs, and adorableness.* [Source](https://wallpaperaccess.com/pusheen-iphone-8)

 ## Defining Classes